LINDGRENBA/mr-roboger-FT/README.md

 ## Description

 Have you ever wanted to speak to a Robot?
 Well today's your lucky day!
 As you probably know, Robots speak in beeps, boops and numbers.
 Enter a number into the form, submit it, and see how the robot responds.
+Click on the link to [see this project in your browser](https://lindgrenba.github.io/mr-roboger-FT/).

 ## Setup/Installation Requirements